AndresPeMa/Python-R_Showcase/README.md

 2) Rmarkdown-Code-Replication--6
 3) Rmarkdown-Code-Replication-9

-are all done in R and are part of an Advanced Econometrics I class I took during the fall quarter of 2022 in which we learned R and went over the linear regression model, confidence and prediction intervals, hypothesis testing, the generalized regression model and heteroscedasticity, identification and causal inference: randomization, regression, instrumental variables, regression discontinuity, differences in differences.
+are all done in R and are part of an Advanced Econometrics I class I took during the fall quarter of 2022 in which we learned R and went over the linear regression model, confidence and prediction intervals, hypothesis testing, the generalized regression model, and heteroscedasticity, identification and causal inference: randomization, regression, instrumental variables, regression discontinuity, differences in differences.

+Files:
+1) Data mess around
+2) Descriptive Stats
+3) merging_ethiopia_and_mars

+are all done in R and are part of the project collaboration with the World Bank Organization.
+The scripts show data validation used to get an ultimate dataset with all variables of interest and proceed to train and compare machine learning models.